 Planning in the City of Albuquerque is organized by a ranking system.
 The Rank I plan is the Albuquerque/Bernalillo County Comprehensive Plan, which provides a broad policy framework for development throughout the City and County area.
-Rank II plans (area plans) provide more detailed analysis and policies for large sub-areas, and are intended to further the policy objectives of the Comprehensive Plan.
+Rank II plans (area and facility plans) provide more detailed analysis and policies for large sub-areas, and are intended to further the policy objectives of the Comprehensive Plan.
 Rank III plans include Sector Development Plans, which are intended to cover the smallest area geographically and provide the most detailed planning on a neighborhood or corridor level.
-Sector Development Plans typically establish zoning on a parcel level, and contain more detail relative to the physical development of an area and capital improvements.
+Sector Development Plans typically establish zoning on a parcel level and contain more detail relative to the physical development of an area and capital improvements.
 The Downtown Neighborhood Area Sector Development Plan is a Rank III plan.
-Lower ranking plans are required to be consistent with the Rank I plan.
+Lower ranking plans are required to be consistent with higher-ranking (Rank I and II) plans.

-In addition to the Comprehensive Plan, the Downtown Neighborhood Area must be consistent with other planning documents, policies, and regulations that apply to this area and are referenced in this Plan.
-These include the Comprehensive City Zoning Code; the Fourth Ward and Eighth and Forrester Historic Overlay Zones; City Development Process Manual; Facility Plan: Electric Service Transmission and Subtransmission Facilities; and the West Downtown Corridor Plan for Central Avenue.
-The areas where the Downtown Neighborhood Sector Plan differs from these other plans, policies, and regulations are noted within the document.
+In addition to higher-ranking plans, the Downtown Neighborhood Area Sector Development Plan must be consistent with other planning documents, policies, and regulations that apply to this area and are referenced in this Plan.
+These include the Comprehensive City Zoning Code; the Fourth Ward and Eighth and Forrester Historic Overlay Zones; Facility Plan: Electric Service Transmission and Subtransmission Facilities; and the West Downtown Corridor Plan for Central Avenue.
+The areas where the Downtown Neighborhood Sector Development Plan differs from these other plans, policies, and regulations are noted within the document.